LouisGaravaglia/iTranslate/README.md

 **Stretch Goals**

-I have a couple stretch goals.
-One is having user profiles where a user can update a translation to be more accurate.
-Another would be to imbed music videos of the songs using YouTube’s API.
-I'd also like to implement a typeahead searchbar would be as well.
+* Having user profiles where a user can update a translation to be
+* Imbed music videos of the songs using YouTube’s API.
+* Implement a typeahead searchbar.

 **Initial Project Roadmap**